chpladmin/chpl-website/README.md

 Usable on `yarn build` and `yarn start`, these parameters control configuration of some properties

 * `--env.NODE_ENV=production` or `--env.NODE_ENV=development` to indicate whether to build for development or production environments.
 Defaults to `development` if not provided
-* `--env.style` to create a a style guide page at url/style.html.
-Defaults to "don't create" if not provided

 #### Linting